 What Is Diet Culture?

-Diet culture is a system of beliefs and values that prioritizes body weight, shape, and size over health and well-being.
+Diet culture is a system of beliefs and values that prioritize body weight, shape, and size over health and well-being.
 Diet culture places a moral value on behaviors, products, and goals that are designed to achieve a specific body type.

 In the world of diet culture, thin bodies are the most valuable bodies, food can be neatly categorized into “good” and “bad,” and only certain kinds of exercise are worthwhile.
 The focus is on external goals instead of internal ones, and decisions come from a place of self-control instead of self-care.